What Makes for Cheap Health Insurance for a Single Person?

 Know the Cover You Need

-Many Australians don’t understand the health cover they have.
+Many Australians don’t understand the health coverage they have.
 They purchased health insurance because it seemed like one of those rites of passage, like getting a car and moving out of their parent’s house.
 Similarly, thousands of people are probably paying for things they don’t need.
 Likewise, they could be paying high rates without being covered for the things they really do need.

 Billy Sumo doesn’t have a crystal ball, so he can’t tell you exactly what you might need in the future.
 What he can do though, is give you all the information you need to make an informed choice.
 Finally, he can even compare plans for you, to make sure you’re getting the cheapest health insurance for a single person!